 Difficulty Score: 6 of 10

-Before getting further, let’s just take a look at the steps that go into a typical marketing funnel:
+Before moving further, let’s take a look at the steps that go into a typical marketing funnel:

 |Engagement||Here, we pre-qualify our site visitors by letting them actively interact with the website, such as clicking a CTA button.
 By filtering for interested site visitors, our number of users is reduced to about 20-30%.|